AccentureFed/18FRFQ-Response/deployment-details/README.md

 Step 2.
 Launch Docker container using Jigsaw image
   * to start the image as a container, run: "docker run -i -t -p 8080:8080 joshbaker/jigsaw-prod:latest"

+Step 3.
+Browse to website
+  * http://(INSERT YOUR IP ADDRESS or URL HERE):8080/jigsaw/

 # Additional details
 This creates and starts a docker container and maps port 8080 of your host IP to port 8080 on your running container.
 You can exit with ^c.
 This does not delete the container, only